 It is rather unlikely that the communication link over the wired medium in a local area network (LAN) breaks down for a long time, so that this line of argument is not valid for stationary devices.
 Still, a thick client is used for the stationary devices, for this client being the logistics management software which contains the complete business logic for rendering and working with the data.
-For more information on the advantages and disadvantages of thin and thick clients (Lewandowski, S., 1998) and (Orfali, R. et al., 1996) can be named.
-The communication system defines interfaces for exchanging data with logistics management software.
+For more information on the advantages and disadvantages of thin and thick clients [Lew98] and [OE96] can be named.